playzetto/Math-Games/README.md

 **Welcome to the Brain Games!**

 This is actually a terminal game that consists of different maths tasks.
+**Installation**
+Requirments:
+Node.Js installed

+To install **Brain Games** type ```npm i -g braingamespack``` into terminal!

 At the moment we have include games listed below:

 - **Even game**
   You have to answer if shown number is even or not.